EOxServer/eoxserver/docs/sphinx/en/developers/autotest.rst

 option is to play the entire test suite as a whole and view the results afterwards.

+Note that the test speed should be decreased in order to allow enough time to fill the pages and thus pass the tests.

+Don't forget to adjust the base URL when the *autotest* instance is not run locally.

-Unfortunately when testing the admin interface, before the tests can be rerun, the database has to be emptied, as explained in the example above.
+Note that when testing the admin interface, before the tests can be rerun, the database has to be emptied, as explained in the example above.